 Death rates exceed birth rates for several of the counties in our region, which explains some of the decline in population.
-Crawford & Linn Counties gained from the in-migration in our region as shown in the above table.
-Population projections below show that Crawford County is the only county in our region to increase in population, and the region as a whole is anticipated to decrease by 10.9% by the end of 2040.
+Crawford and Linn Counties gained from the in-migration in our region as shown in the above table.
+Crawford County is the only county in our region to increase in population, and the region as a whole is anticipated to decrease by 10.9% by the end of 2040.